wtsimkins/zcw-assessment2/Part6-ORM-README.md

 # Part 6 - ORM

 ## Section 1 - User
-1. Setting database annotation
+1. Setting database annotations
-    1. Add the annotation to associated with the database table `users`
+    1. Add the annotation to be associated with the database table `users`
     2. Add a `long id` field.
 Add the annotation to set it as database field.
 Column name is `id`.
-The field should be generated.
+The field should be auto-generated.
     3. Add a `String name` field.
 Add the annotation to set it as database field.
 Column name is `name`.
 The field must not be null.
 2. Create Constructor
     1. Create an empty contructor